mircealungu/se-course-best-practices/Lessons Learned.md

 - If somebody on the team is not producing any work, try to discuss this with them.
 - Long hours are not always equal to high amounts of productivity.
 - Try to be consistent in your code formatting.
-- Find out what kind of work-flow works best for your team.
+- Find out what kind of workflow works best for your team.
 - Communicate with your client and target audience often and continuously.
 - Productivity tools can help your team stay organized.
 - Reïnventing the wheel will usually not help, try to use libraries and frameworks to stand on the shoulders of giants.